 4. Live Your Brand & Company Culture

-Millennials are seeking a brand and culture that they can really get behind and support.
-Be honest about your business endeavors and cultivate a genuine culture that aligns with your values as a company.
+They are seeking a brand and culture that they can really get behind and support.
+Be honest about your business endeavours and cultivate a genuine culture that aligns with your values as a company.
 Recruiting techniques that appeal to millennials may bring them in, but if they were merely tactics to hire and not part of the company culture, millennials will not stay.

 Live your brand through the way you treat your customers.
 Encourage millennials and other employees to be brand ambassadors dedicated to providing to the clients exactly what your company has promised.
-Giving millennials this charge and the freedom to be creative with it will not only attract their applications, but help retain them as employees, too.
+Giving them this charge and the freedom to be creative with it will not only attract their applications but help retain them as employees, too.

-Millennials may be part of a new generation, but they still value the importance of communication and authenticity…though it may be through different methods than you’re used to.
+So, they may be part of a new generation, but still value the importance of communication and authenticity.
+Though it may be through different methods than you’re used to.
 If you are true to your brand and make yourself available through new technology, hiring millennials can happen at the click of a button.